CES Data Access Tips

 this manner.
 Click the Get Data button to retrieve all the selected

-new window will open displaying, by default, a ten-year table of data
+new window will open displaying, by default, up to 10 years of data

 for each time series selected in your query.
 If this is